 Jamil Bidin added: “When it comes to the global market for Halal products, the most important thing is to make sure that the supply chain is properly managed.
 For Asian producers, specifically those in Malaysia, market access is vital; this poses a challenge for Malaysian companies who wish to penetrate the GCC and yet lack the knowledge on how to get in.
 Through the collaboration between DAFZA and HDC, we hope to ease the entry of Malaysian and other Asian companies into the GCC and broader MENA region.”

-“We recognize DAFZA ‘s key role in contribution to Dubai’s strategy as a base for products coming from Asia to the MENA markets, given its world-class facilities and infrastructure and warehousing solutions, extensive portfolio of incentives and services, plus its strategic location at the heart of Dubai right next to the Dubai International Airport which provides easy access and connectivity and also contributes to time and cost efficiency.
-For all these reasons, we believe that this agreement is crucial to facilitating smoother and more productive trade between Asia and Middle East,” concluded Jamil Bidin.
+“We recognize DAFZA ‘s key role in contributing to Dubai’s strategy as a base for products coming from Asia to the MENA markets, given its world-class facilities and infrastructure and warehousing solutions, extensive portfolio of incentives and services, plus its strategic location at the heart of Dubai right next to the Dubai International Airport which provides easy access and connectivity and also contributes to time and cost-efficiency.
+For all these reasons, we believe that this agreement is crucial to facilitating smoother and more productive trade between Asia and the Middle East,” concluded Jamil Bidin.